PRELIMINARY PROXY STATEMENT

 The responsibilities of the Corporate Governance and Nominating Committee include the identification of individuals qualified to become Board members, the selection of nominees to stand for election as directors, the oversight of the selection and composition of committees of the Board, establish procedures for the nomination process including procedures and the oversight of the evaluations of the Board and management.

-The Nominating and Corporate Governance Committee has not established a policy with regard to the consideration of any candidates recommended by shareholders since no shareholders have made any recommendations.
-If we receive any shareholder recommended nominations, the Corporate Governance and Nominating Committee will carefully review the recommendation(s) and consider such recommendation(s) in good faith.
-Shareholders who wish to recommend candidates for election to the Board must do so in writing.
-The recommendation should be sent to the Secretary of Cocrystal Pharma, Inc., at 1860 Montreal Road, Tucker Georgia 30084, and must be in accordance with our Bylaws with respect to nomination of persons for election to the Board.
+The Corporate Governance and Nominating Committee evaluates the suitability of potential candidates recommended by stockholders in the same manner as other candidates recommended to the Corporate Governance and Nominating Committee.
+If we receive any stockholder recommended nominations, the Corporate Governance and Nominating Committee will carefully review the recommendation(s) and consider such recommendation(s) in good faith.
+Stockholders who wish to recommend candidates for election to the Board must do so in writing.
+The recommendation should be sent to the Secretary of Cocrystal Pharma, Inc., at 4400 Biscayne Boulevard, Miami, FL 33137, and must be in accordance with our Bylaws with respect to nomination of persons for election to the Board.

-The Nominating and Corporate Governance Committee recommended to the Board that it nominate each of the incumbent directors for election at the 2018 Annual Meeting.
+The Corporate Governance and Nominating Committee recommended that the Board nominate each of the incumbent directors for election at the Annual Meeting.

 Board Leadership Structure

 Our Board has determined that its current structure, with a combined Chairman of the Board and Chief Executive Officer roles, is in the best interests of Cocrystal and its stockholders at this time.
 A number of factors support the leadership structure chosen by the Board, including, among others:

 |●||the Chief Executive Officer is intimately involved in the day-to-day operations of Cocrystal and is therefore best positioned to elevate the most critical business issues for consideration by the Board; and|